DeFi vs. CeFi

 Currently, several applications allow users to access DeFi services.
 Some popular platforms in this space include:

 Some of these decentralized protocols, like bZx, offer their users' margin trading, lending services, and staking.
 Others, like Kyber, are decentralized exchanges.
 There are even decentralized insurance tools today, such as Nexus Mutual.

 Conclusion: DeFi vs CeFi

 The DeFi space is all about using technology to improve the way money is handled while getting rid of central control and middlemen.
 Under this system, all actions on the protocol are taken by technology that is not biased or skewed in any way.
 Tech executes every service offered through DeFi without room for human error.

 On the other hand, people who use CeFi platforms must trust the central organization that runs them.
-Customers have to trust these people to handle their money and do the business services they need.
+Customers have to trust these people to handle their money and provide the business services they need.
 If you appreciate dealing with live customer service reps, this is your route.

 DeFi and CeFi platforms are built to meet the cryptocurrency financial needs of users worldwide.
-However, selecting the most suitable sector for you is down to your comfort level with risk.
+However, selecting the most suitable sector for you comes down to your comfort level with risk.

 Additionally, users need to consider the yields and crypto assets offered by these platforms.
 Most importantly, users must consider the safety features provided by these platforms.